 Amendments are changes submitted by delegates to resolutions.
 They come in 3 forms: strike, modify or add.
-Chairs are encouraged to receive amendments through emails, and have delegates submit amendments clarifying what type of amendment it is, and clearly specifying what part of the resolution.
+For the simplicity of the debate, delegates must specify what type of amendment it is, and clearly specifying what part of the resolution.
 Following a successful submission if the floor opens to general debate, the chair may recognize a delegate who has made an amendment.
 The delegate will then make a speech but must read out the amendment out before beginning their speech.
 Following this there will be time for, time against and then move into voting procedure on the amendment.
 A simple majority is required for an amendment to pass.
 Chairs are recommended to highlight changes to resolutions by changing font color.

 Amendments to the second degree will be allowed in this conference.
 When an amendment to the second degree is submitted, a vote must be taken before continuing debate on the first amendment.
-It is up to the chairs discretion to set debate time on the amendment.